 Michael Hillel is a 2019 graduate of MJTI’s Rabbinic Studies program.
 He holds a B.A. in Bible and Theology from the International Correspondence Institute (now Global University), and a Master of Jewish Studies from MJTI.
 The Messianic Jewish Rabbinical Council ordained him as a rabbi in June of 2019.
-He is also MJTI’s new registrar, taking over the role from Eva Franklin.
+He is also MJTI’s new registrar.

 Michael grew up in Southern Mississippi.
 He was not raised Jewish, but was involved in the Baptist church ever since he was very little.
 He spent twelve years in the Marine Corps after high school, met his wife (MJTI Academic Dean Dr. Vered Hillel), got married and had children.
 Then, in 1988, their family moved to Israel to work in Muslim evangelism.
 But they were moved out of the ministry after only a few months and sought the Lord as to what to do.
 After much prayer, he says, “since both my wife and I are Jewish at least by heritage, we attempted to make Aliyah.
 By the grace of God, we made Aliyah in 1998 with absolutely no problems whatsoever and we’ve been there ever since.”
 While living in Israel, the couple began questioning the relationship between their faith and their Judaism.
 While both were working for Israel College of the Bible, they met Rabbi Dr. Mark Kinzer and Rabbi Dr. Stuart Dauermann, who introduced them to MJTI.
 They both began to study there, Michael starting a year after Vered.